Justin-Credible/Ionic-TypeScript-MDHA-Starter/README.md

 The application is written primarily in [TypeScript](http://www.typescriptlang.org/) which brings object oriented paradigms, type-safety, compile-time checking, and IDE tooling (refactoring! code completion! huzzah!).

-Development is done in Visual Studio 2015 using the [Visual Studio Tools for Apache Cordova](https://www.visualstudio.com/en-us/features/cordova-vs.aspx).
+Development is done in Visual Studio 2015 using the [Visual Studio Tools for Apache Cordova](https://www.visualstudio.com/en-us/features/cordova-vs.aspx) (previously known as Multi-Device Hybrid Applications project).

 In-browser development and debugging is possible via the [Apache Ripple](http://ripple.incubator.apache.org/) emulator.
 When deployed to a physical device, the application runs in the [Cordova](http://cordova.apache.org/) application container.
 Both of these are provided out of the box when using VS2015.

+Applications created with this starter project can target iOS, Android, Windows, and Chrome (as an extension).

 Screenshots can be found on the project page [here](http://www.justin-credible.net/Projects/Ionic-TypeScript-MDHA-Starter).